Mumbai Trans Harbour Link map, features, toll: All that you should know

 By December 2022, 90% of the work on the Mumbai Trans Harbour Link was complete.
 Work on connector ramps and interchange loops that connect nearby roads to the main bridge had started.

-The longest bridge in India, the Mumbai Trans Harbour link will be a six-lane expressway that will start at Sewri, cross the Thane creek and end at Chirle near Nhava Sheva.
-The Nhava Sheva sea link is also the 12th longest bridge in the world.
+The Nhava Sheva sea link is the 12th longest bridge in the world.
 Design and plan of the Mumbai Trans Harbour Link has similarities to the King Fahd Causeway in Saudi Arabia (26 km) and Hangzhou Bay Bridge in China (36 kms).
-Once completed, the trans harbour link will be the longest sea bridge in India and would be catering to 70,000 vehicles on a daily basis.
 Of the 22 km long Mumbai Trans Harbour Link, 16.5 km is above the sea.

 While the Mumbai Trans Harbour link project was planned the 1990s, it encountered many roadblocks.
 The Sewri Nhava Sheva sea link project was revived in 2016 with prime minister Narendra Modi laying the foundation stone.
 In April 2018, construction work started on the Mumbai Trans Harbour Link, which was divided into three packages.

-The first package is 10.38 kms from Sewri to Thane creek and is being developed by L&T and IHI Corporation.
-The second package is of 7.807 kms from Thane Creek to Shivaji Nagar, being developed by Tata Projects and Daewoo E&C. The third package is 3.613 kms that is being developed by L&T and will connect the Mumbai Trans Harbour link with state highways 52 and 54 and national highway 4B at Chirle, Navi Mumbai.
+The first package is 10.38 km from Sewri to Thane creek was developed by L&T and IHI Corporation.
+The second package of 7.807 km from Thane Creek to Shivaji Nagar, was developed by Tata Projects and Daewoo E&C. The third package of 3.613 km was developed by L&T and connects the Mumbai Trans Harbour link with state highways 52 and 54 and national highway 4B at Chirle, Navi Mumbai.

 The fourth package of the Mumbai Trans Harbour Link is the Intelligent Transport Systems (ITS) that includes MTHL Toll and Transport Management System and Equipment Installation for the Project.